filipni/chip8/README.md

 # chip8
-A Chip8 interpreter written in Rust, using rustbox for input and graphics.
+A CHIP-8 interpreter written in Rust, using [rustbox](https://github.com/gchp/rustbox) for input and graphics.